Nucleic acid: Deoxyribonucleic acid

 Deoxyribonucleic acid (DNA) is a nucleic acid containing the genetic instructions used in the development and functioning of all known living organisms.
-The chemical DNA was first discovered in 1869,but its genetic inheritance was not demonstrated until 1943.
-The DNA segments carrying this genetic information are called genes.
-Likewise, other DNA sequences have structural purposes or are involved in regulating the use of this genetic information.
+The chemical DNA was discovered in 1869, but its role in genetic inheritance was not demonstrated until 1943.
+The DNA segments that carry this genetic information are called genes.
+Other DNA sequences have structural purposes, or are involved in regulating the use of this genetic information.
 Along with RNA and proteins, DNA is one of the three major macromolecules that are essential for all known forms of life.

-DNA consists of two long polymers of simple units called nucleotides, with backbones made of sugars and phosphate groups joined by ester bonds.
-These two strands run in opposite directions to each other and are, therefore, anti-parallel.
+DNA consists of two long polymers of monomer units called nucleotides, with backbones made of sugars and phosphate groups joined by ester bonds.
+These two strands are oriented in opposite directions to each other and are, therefore, antiparallel.
 Attached to each sugar is one of four types of molecules called nucleobases (informally, bases).
-It is the sequence of these four nucleobases along the backbone that encodes information.
-This information is read using the genetic code, which specifies the sequence of the amino acids within proteins.
+It is the sequence of these four nucleobases along the backbone that encodes genetic information.
+This information specifies the sequence of the amino acids within proteins according to the genetic code.
 The code is read by copying stretches of DNA into the related nucleic acid RNA in a process called transcription.

-Within cells, DNA is organized into long structures called chromosomes.
+Within cells, DNA is organized into long sequences called chromosomes.
 During cell division these chromosomes are duplicated in the process of DNA replication, providing each cell its own complete set of chromosomes.
 Eukaryotic organisms (animals, plants, fungi, and protists) store most of their DNA inside the cell nucleus and some of their DNA in organelles, such as mitochondria or chloroplasts.
 In contrast, prokaryotes (bacteria and archaea) store their DNA only in the cytoplasm.
 Within the chromosomes, chromatin proteins such as histones compact and organize DNA.
 These compact structures guide the interactions between DNA and other proteins, helping control which parts of the DNA are transcribed.